xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 ### XR configuration

 The configuration on the router must define the port of the gRPC server.
-Here for simplicity the gRPC without is used, therefore no certificate is required.
+Here for simplicity the gRPC without TLS is used, therefore no certificate is required.
 For production network, it is recommended to use TLS for data encryption.

 ```
 grpc